TechnoCosmic/zero/README.md

 # zero AVR kernel
 zero is a tiny pre-emptive multitasking kernel for AVR microcontrollers.
+Specifically, zero is built with the ATmega328, ATmega644, and ATmega1284 in mind, though many others will work the appropriate tweaks.

 ## Features
-- Small footprint - less than 7KB and 256 bytes of SRAM
+- Small footprint - a little more than 6KB binary, and 192 bytes of SRAM
 - O(1) scheduler
 - Dynamic memory allocation
 - Drivers for on-chip hardware USART peripherals